SoftwareEngineeringToolDemos/ICSE-2012-RESOLVE/build_vm/README.md

 ###Note :
  -  The Virtual Machine will boot up quickly and but the "vagrant up" command runs for nearly half an hour to complete as it provisions the VM for use when ran for the first time.
  -  Deploys Base Vagrant Box : [Ubuntu 14.04 Desktop] (https://vagrantcloud.com/box-cutter/boxes/ubuntu1404-desktop)
- -  The script also setups up the JAVA JRE and JDK
+ -  The script also setups up the JAVA OpenJDK 7

+###References :
+ -  Vagrant tutotial by Dustin Barnes,[Vagrant Tutorial](http://www.dev9.com/article/2014/9/dev-environments-with-vagrant)